sphinx-contrib/confluencebuilder/doc/directives.rst

     See also ``confluence_global_labels``
     (:ref:`ref<confluence_global_labels>`).

-JIRA
+Jira
 ----

-The following directives can be used to help include JIRA macros into generated Confluence documents.
+The following directives can be used to help include Jira macros into generated Confluence documents.

 .. rst:directive:: .. jira:: [jql]

     .. versionadded:: 1.2

-    The ``jira`` directive allows a user to build a JIRA macro to be configured with a provided JQL query.
+    The ``jira`` directive allows a user to build a Jira macro to be configured with a provided JQL query.
 For example:

     .. code-block:: rst